rbmanez/Prosper-IT-Consulting-Internship/PythonLiveProjectSprint4.md

 ```

 #### 4. What is the end result?
-The end result is a visually structured, appealing, and functional page for Location Data.
+The end result is a visually structured, appealing, and informative page for Location Data.
 The page looks uniform with the rest of the site and it includes data for user location's sunrise/sunset time and radiation exposure.

 It now also includes the new features I added: user's local map location and weather data.